surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 ## Polyphony

 All the Surge XT modules are Polyphonic.
 Polyphony is driven by natural inputs (V/Oct, Trigger, and so on) in each module.
-Each of the FX (except the Digital Delay, as discussed below) can work either monophonically, summing inputs, or optionally polyphonically, with an instance of the FX per channel.
+Each of the FX (except the Delay, as discussed below) can work either monophonically, summing inputs, or optionally polyphonically, with an instance of the FX per channel.